Loading…

 22cans was founded in 2012 by Peter Molyneux after he left Lionhead Studios, the Microsoft-owned developer behind the Fable series.
 The studio's previous release, Godus, launched in Early Access in 2013 and became a reference point for unfulfilled Early Access ambition.
 Molyneux has since addressed this directly: "I admit now that I did overpromise on things, and said things that I shouldn't have said about Curiosity."

-The game costs $24.99 at launch with a 10% first-week discount.
+The game costs $24.99 at launch.
+Check the Steam page for current pricing.
 It runs on PC only.
 The minimum specification calls for a 2060-class GPU, modest by current standards.
 Chapter One ships complete.
 The 12-month roadmap lists combat balance and UI refinement as primary development targets.

 Molyneux has said this is his last game: "As this is my last game, for me it's the most important."
 He also said the team intends the game to reach players who loved those earlier titles while working for players who never encountered them.
 The specific claim is worth noting because it describes two different design obligations, and god games have historically struggled to serve both at once.